karimkhaled305/Noxe-Project/README.md

 # Noxe-Project
-noxe is an movie app show trending movies and people
+noxe is a movie app that show trending movies and people